 Effects Following Prolonged or Repeated Exposure:

-Prolonged and repeated exposure may cause skin disorders and/or effects on the lung.
+Exposure to high levels of respirable crystalline silica is associated with silicosis, lung cancer, and autoimmune disorders.
+Prolonged or repeated exposure to asphalt may cause skin disorders and effects on the lung.
 See Section 11 for additional information.

 Carcinogenicity: